Lego Disney: Lego Ideas sets

-In 2015, WALL-E (set number: 21303) was released on 1 September 2015 as a part Lego Ideas theme and based on the Pixar film WALL-E, a film that MacLane worked on as the directing animator.
+In 2015, WALL-E (set number: 21303) was released on 1 September that year and based on the Pixar film of the same name, a film that Angus MacLane worked on as the directing animator.
+The set consists of 677 pieces.

-In 2018, Tron Legacy Light Cycle (set number: 21314) was released on 31 March 2018 and based on the vehicle that appears in the film Tron: Legacy.
+In 2018, Tron Legacy Light Cycle (set number: 21314) was released on 31 March that year and based on the vehicle that appears in Tron: Legacy.
+The set consists of 230 pieces with three minifigures.
+The set includes Lego minifigures of Sam Flynn, Quorra and Rinzler.

-In 2019, Steamboat Willie (set number: 21317) was released on 1 April 2019 and based on the Walt Disney Studios short film Steamboat Willie.
+In 2019, Steamboat Willie (set number: 21317) was released on 1 April that year and based on the first Mickey Mouse cartoon.
+The set consists of 751 pieces with two minifigures.
+The set includes Lego minifigures of Mickey Mouse and Minnie Mouse.

-In 2021, Winnie the Pooh (set number: 21326) was released on 1 April 2021 and based on the Winnie the Pooh franchise.
+In 2021, Winnie the Pooh (set number: 21326) was released on 1 April that year and based on the Winnie the Pooh franchise.
+The set consists of 1265 pieces with five minifigures.
+The set includes Lego minifigures of Winnie the Pooh, Piglet, Tigger, Rabbit and Eeyore.